horsfieldsa/wordpress-fargate/README.md

 4. Input a [GitHub OAuth Token](https://github.com/settings/tokens) when prompted.
 5. See [stelligent/mu](https://github.com/stelligent/mu) documentation for details.

-## Gotchas

-1. Upon initial deployment Wordpress returns a 302 when accessing /.
-This causes issues with the Target Group health-check rule.
-So until I fix this, you need to manually update the health check to include HTTP 302 as a successful response code.
-(This doesn't seem to be supported yet in Mu)

 ## TODO:

 * Pretty Diagrams
-* Domain Configuration
 * Shared storage for Config/Themes/Etc. (EFS) (Docker local mount to EFS?)
 * Create EFS Mount in Template
 * CloudFront Configuration